TL;DR

 Moving to VS Code is generally easy.
 First, install the 'Sublime Text Keymap' extension from Microsoft; this maps all your muscle memory (Cmd+P, Cmd+D, etc.) to VS Code, so you don't have to relearn shortcuts.
 Next, use 'Settings Sync' to back up your new config to GitHub.
 You will miss the speed, so disable 'Mini map' and unrelated sleek animations to make VS Code feel snappier.
 Use `Ctrl+Shift+P` to access the Command Palette, which functions exactly like Sublime's.
 Be prepared to configure `launch.json` for debugging, a concept that doesn't exist in Sublime.
 Finally, explore the 'Workspace' concept, which is slightly more rigid than Sublime's project management.

 Moving to Sublime is a transition to minimalism.
 First, install 'Package Control' immediately; it is the app store for Sublime.
 You will need to install 'LSP' (Language Server Protocol) and the specific server for your language (e.g., 'LSP-pyright') to get the IntelliSense you are used to.
 You will miss the integrated terminal; while plugins exist, it's better to get comfortable using iTerm2 or the native Terminal alongside Sublime.
 Learn to love JSON; all your settings will be in text files.
-If you miss the sidebar Git integration, purchase 'Sublime Merge'—it integrates seamlessly and is faster than VS Code's git GUI.
+If you miss the sidebar Git integration, purchase 'Sublime Merge'—it integrates smoothly and is faster than VS Code's git GUI.
 Enjoy the speed!

 Regardless of direction, focus on keybindings first.
 Frustration usually comes from fingers not doing what the brain expects.
 Both editors allow comprehensive key remapping.
 Also, don't try to make the new editor look exactly like the old one immediately; give the default themes and workflows a week to see if they actually offer a better way of working.